-Mark and Noël Bates of Rainy Glen Farms/Bates Family Foods serve the entire east Lewis County area with farm fresh vegetables and wholesome, nutritious foods.
+Mark and Noël Bates of Rainy Glen Farms/Bates Family Foods serve the entire east Lewis County area with farm-fresh vegetables and wholesome, nutritious foods.
 They also give back to their community—in 2022 the farm donated 2,000 lbs. of fresh produce to the Randle Food Bank.

-The PUD serves the community through delivery of safe, reliable, at-cost electricity, which means a significant amount of work keeping the power lines free of vegetation growth and other environmental hazards.
+The PUD serves the community through the delivery of safe, reliable, at-cost electricity, which means a significant amount of work keeping the power lines free of vegetation growth and other environmental hazards.
 The PUD’s tree trimming crew’s work is never-ending, but one crew, led by Kodie Baker, found an opportunity to add additional value to the community by providing the Bates with a half dozen wood chip drops derived from vegetation management work along the highway and other nearby roads.

 “When we explained our needs to Kodie and his crew, bam, it happened.
 Chips appeared!
-This is a perfect example of an ideal customer-service based model of public and private partnership,” said Mark Bates.
+This is a perfect example of an ideal customer-service-based model of public and private partnership,” said Mark Bates.

 The Bates said they learned about the functionality of wood chips for water conservation, and their ability to reduce noxious weeds as mulch on our farm fields and orchards at a small farm symposium last year run provided by a Washington State Noxious Weed Control Board expert.